 Climb aboard a host of rides, too, including the teacup-style Abby’s SeaStar Spin, the flume ride Journey to Atlantis, or Manta, a high-tech, double-launch coaster that has you twisting and diving like a ray.
 Stay late during the summer (through September) for the Electric Ocean, a light show that transforms rides, shows, and attractions into vibrantly colored displays inspired by the phenomenon of ocean bioluminescence.

 Other rides transport you in different ways: Bayside Skyride offers a scenic ride above the bay—and be sure to take the elevator up the Skytower, with its panoramic view of Mission Bay, the Pacific Ocean, downtown San Diego, and beyond.
 Or, climb aboard a simulated jet helicopter to zoom above icy landscapes on the Wild Arctic ride, which transports you to find a realistic Arctic research station with up-close looks at beluga whales, seals, and walruses.
+For an immersive "underwater" experience with killer whales, check out virtual reality DeepSeeVR Orca 360, a mesmerising attraction that takes you on a virtual up-close expedition.

 Gentle ride options abound at SeaWorld San Diego, especially for the smaller set.
 On Riptide Rescue, kids climb into seats styled to look like yellow life rafts before setting off on a simulated sea turtle rescue mission.
 Preschoolers will love the rides along the Sesame Street Bay of Play, like Elmo’s Flying Fish, the teacup-style Abby’s Sea Star Spin, and the not-too-rocking Oscar’s Rockin’ Eel.

 Big kids, meanwhile, will love Manta.
-Shaped like a giant ray, this coaster uses advanced technology and computerised imagery to make you feel like you’re swooshing, soaring, twisting, and diving through the air, just like a ray.
+Shaped like a giant ray, this coaster uses advanced technology and computerized imagery to make you feel like you’re swooshing, soaring, twisting, and diving through the air, just like a ray.
 After the ride, see the elegance of these amazing underwater creatures in giant aquarium and check out the grotto, where you can touch the harmless California bat rays as they glide by.

-Insider Tip: Lines tend to dip during the most popular shows.
+Insider tip: Lines tend to dip during the most popular shows.
 For speediest entry, get a Quick Queue Premier all-day pass for express entrance to rides.

 Come watch acrobats of the ocean jump, flip, spin and exude their natural charm in both SeaWorld's classic shows and its all-natural marine life experiences.